grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "You have to work this out, Cassandra.
 You know what a pinging torpedo sounds like.
 Listen until you can see what's happening in your head.
 Then tell me what I need to do."

 Cassandra slowly closed her eyes.
-The sonar earphones pumped sound into her head, and her mind passed out of the _Prospect_ and into the water.
+The sonar earphones pumped sound into her head, and her mind once again passed out into the water.
 She searched around with it, looking to port, then to starboard behind the _Prospect_, passing over the dead zone where the prop wash made her deaf.
 She homed in on the torpedo --- a high whining electric motor just off their rear port side.
-She wrapped her head around it, and in her mind she could see the machine: a long, slick steel tube slipping through the water at a speed that was far faster than anything else she'd ever seen in her mind's eye through sonar.
+She wrapped her head around it, and in her mind she could see the machine: a long, slick steel tube slipping through the water at a speed that far exceeded anything else she'd ever seen in her mind's eye through sonar.
 It was coming directly toward her.

 It started pinging.
 The round ringing echo of it almost hurt her ears.